Return to List

 Why Preserve Flowers Instead of Drying Them?

-Drying is the traditional way to extend the life of flowers, but it has limitations: colors fade, petals turn brittle, and the texture feels less natural.
-Preserved flowers keep an appearance and touch that are remarkably close to fresh blooms, which is why they’re favored for premium arrangements, luxury gift boxes, hospitality interiors, and wedding décor.
+Drying is a traditional method to extend the life of flowers, but it has limitations: colors fade, petals become brittle, and the texture feels less natural.
+Preserved flowers maintain an appearance and touch remarkably close to fresh blooms, making them favored for premium arrangements, luxury gift boxes, hospitality interiors, and wedding décor.

 Different studios and factories may vary in technique, timing, and equipment.
 The outline below captures the standard commercial process used for preserved roses, hydrangeas, carnations, and more.